JuliaMath/Polynomials.jl/docs/src/extensions.md

 MA.mutable_operate!(MA.add_mul, c, A2, b2)
 ```

+!!! note
-*Note that currently, only the `Polynomial` type implements the API and it only
+    Note that currently, only the `Polynomial` and `Polynomials.PnPolynomial` types implement the API and  only
-implements part of it.*
+part of it is implemented

 ## PolyCompat